- New mandatory public health measures in effect April 6.

 - Upholds the polluter-pay principle, ensuring that industry is responsible for clean up costs, in a way that is fair and manageable.

-- Provides practical guidance and proactive support for struggling operators, helping them to manage and maximize their assets, and maintain their operations.
+- Provides practical guidance for struggling operators to help them manage and maximize their assets, and maintain their operations.
 Doing so will protect Albertans from the financial and environmental burden of more inactive or orphaned sites – while ensuring operators meet their environmental responsibilities.

 - Puts an improved system in place to assess the capabilities of oil and gas operators to meet their regulatory liabilities obligations, prior to receiving regulatory approvals, and enable the regulator to reach out proactively to provide support before operators are struggling.